ambika-ks/MyWorks1/04-Stu-Rest-and-Spread/README.md

-# 📐 Add Comments to Implementation and Use of Rest and Spread Operators
+# Add Comments to Implementation and Use of Rest and Spread Operators

-Work with a partner to add comments describing the functionality of the code found in [index.js](./starter/index.js).
+Add comments describing the functionality of the code found in [index.js](./starter/index.js).

 ## 📝 Notes